 Resin 3D-printing always requires post-processing, while this is optional for FDM filament printing.
 Completed prints have remaining liquid photopolymer resin on the surface once they are finished.
 You will need to wash and post-cure the resin printed parts.
 Washing solvents can be Isopropyl Alcohol (IPA), Ethanol or Liqcreate resin cleaner.
 The solvent will become saturated with resin and become ineffective after using it a few time.
 When the effectivity drops, it is advised to renew the washing solvent and dispose it following local regulations.

-Image by All3DP.com: Smoothing the surface of PLA filament 3D-printed parts.
+Image by All3DP.com: Smoothing the surface of ABS filament 3D-printed parts.

 Cost in resin vs FDM filament 3D-printing